armatrix/armatrix/README.md

 - 👯 I’m looking to collaborate on Web3.0 App devs
 - 🤔 I’m looking for help with ROS and some CS problems
 - 💬 Ask me about ... why don't you try google, that guy knows more and better
-- 😄 2020 Goals: has the solid computer foundation
+- 😄 2020 Goals: acquire a good understanding in basic computer theory[GoForIt]
 - ⚡ Fun fact: love history and tech

 ### Connect with me: